 - The current styles were founded in a period of sartorial revolution during the early 19th century.
-This sharply changed the elaborately embroidered and jeweled formal clothing into the simpler clothing of the Regency period (1811-20), which gradually evolved to the stark formality of the Victorian era (1837-1901).
+This sharply changed the elaborately embroidered and jewelled formal clothing into the simpler clothing of the Regency period (1811-20), which gradually evolved to the stark formality of the Victorian era (1837-1901).
 It was in the search for more comfort that the loosening of rules gave rise in the late 19th century to the modern lounge suit.

 - In the early 1900’s when the future Edward VII was Prince of Wales he became so fat that he couldn't do up the bottom button on his waistcoat & jacket so court followed suit to make him feel better about his body image, men have worn it this way ever since.

-3.The Cravat & Neck Tie – In the early 1630s, during the Thirty Years War, Croatian soldiers in support of France were presented to the French King Louis XIII.
-The Croats wore colorful, knotted neckerchiefs as a part of their uniform, which attracted their French partners who were accustomed to wearing starched, ruffled collars.
+3.The Cravat & Neck Tie - In the early 1630s, during the Thirty Years War, Croatian soldiers in support of France were presented to the French King Louis XIII.
+The Croats wore colourful, knotted neckerchiefs as a part of their uniform, which attracted their French partners who were accustomed to wearing starched, ruffled collars.
 Apart from its decorative purpose, the necktie was more practical than these stiff collars and could protect the soldiers’ shirts and buttons.
 By the time Louis XIV came to the throne, these ties became fashionable in France.
-Military personnel, French courtiers, and ordinary French people began sporting the accessory in various colors and fabrics.
+Military personnel, French courtiers, and ordinary French people began sporting the accessory in various colours and fabrics.
 Some people even believe that “cravat”, the French word for “tie”, was even just a corruption of “Croat”, as the style was adopted from the Croatians.

-The neckwear grew to be a stylish accessory for the well-dressed gentleman who wore it in every imaginable color and style.
-There were cravats of tasseled strings, ruffled collars, ribbon, embroidered linen, cotton, and an abundance of lace.
+The neckwear grew to be a stylish accessory for the well-dressed gentleman who wore it in every imaginable colour and style.
+There were cravats of tasselled strings, ruffled collars, ribbon, embroidered linen, cotton, and an abundance of lace.
 It was then a couple of centuries later during the industrial revolution that gentlemen started to favour a more simple form of tie, tied in a 4 fold knot that the neck tie we are familiar today was first seen.

 - The history of the ticket pocket is torn between the start of the steam train age in Britain when travellers needed an extra pocket to have their ticket easily accessible, and also apparently worn on riding jackets in America so that riders could readily access their coins.